July 2023 Equity Market Outlook: Positive sentiment emerges as inflation slows

 High quality opportunities in energy

-- Investors are more optimistic about opportunities within the energy sector, as many companies have transformed their business models to become more focused on cash flow generation versus production and revenue growth.
+- Investors more optimistic about future opportunities, as many companies have transformed their business models to become more focused on cash flow generation versus production and revenue growth.
 As such, they have better balance sheets and the ability to withstand commodity price fluctuations.

-- Canadian natural gas producers are well positioned within the industry, with a very favorable supply/demand situation.
-Increasing Asian demand is expected to benefit Canadian natural gas producers.
+- Canadian natural gas producers are well positioned within the industry, with a very favorable supply/demand situation, earlier we said demand from China is decelerating which is expected to benefit Canadian natural gas producers.
 With better logistics for Canadian producers versus their U.S. counterparts, they have a cost advantage to meet demand outside of North America.